christ0ph3r/cryptocurrency-cli/readme.md

 ### General
 1. Command Line Interface
-1. Supports the top 100 coins based on market cap
+1. Supports all coins on CoinMarketCap
 1. Track your portfolio holdings
 1. Currency Support